Dataswarm analytic engine

 FINDING THE ZEITGEIST

-BBC: Needed “to understand the Zeitgeist” in real time across all media output in the UK and find the differences in memes and themes between its news output and the competitors.
+BBC: Needed “to understand the Zeitgeist” – find the differences in tropes and themes between its news output and its competitors, in real time across all media output.

 Large UK Telecoms Provider: Combined social data and customer services data and tailored its service operations to optimise the service delivery for customer satisfaction and retention